 And finally, as has always been possible backup files from any previous version of MACREX can be loaded into v9

 Below is the information on how Version 8 improves on Version 7, and also additional downloads.

-MACREX version 8.1 is a major upgrade to previous versions.
-It has a host of new features to enhance usability and functionality as well as fixing all the known bugs in previous versions.
-The new features include:
+MACREX version 8.1 was a major upgrade to previous versions.
+It had a host of new features to enhance usability and functionality as well as fixing all the known bugs in previous versions.
+The new features included:

 The demonstration version has all the functionality of the full version except that it is restricted to 300 entries and the maximum length of entries is 500 characters.

-If you are familiar with downloading and running programs from the internet click here to download MACREX-9 Demo directly.
-If not we recommend that you read the following notes.
+If you are familiar with downloading and running programs from the internet you can scroll down to the MACREX-9 Demo download link at the end of these instructions.
+If not we recommend that you read all the following notes.
 Windows 10 and many antivirus programs provide a lot of checks to make sure that users don't install viruses and other harmful programs.
 This includes blocking any program that they don't recognise.
 This means that you will get lots of messages saying that MACREX might harm your computer and recommending that you don't run it.
 We check our computers and our copies of MACREX very carefully using professional antivirus software so we are confident that MACREX does not contain virus code or other damaging software.

 Requires Windows 2003, Windows Vista, Windows 7, Windows 8 or 8.1, Windows 10.
 Windows 7 or later recommended.

 Compatible with 32 and 64 bit Windows versions.

 Many users runs MACREX successfully under under Parallels on a Mac although currently we can't support this.